torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 	monitors the limited cgroup to alleviate heavy reclaim pressure.

+        If memory.high is opened with O_NONBLOCK then the synchronous reclaim is bypassed.
+This is useful for admin processes that need to dynamically adjust the job's memory limits without expending their own CPU resources on memory reclamation.
+The job will trigger the reclaim and/or get throttled on its next charge request.

   memory.max
 	A read-write single value file which exists on non-root cgroups.
 The default is "max".